ugwigr/kgbase-client/README.md

 )
 ```

-You can see tables and columns belonging to the project.
+It returns the tables and columns belonging to the project.
 ```json
 {
     "tables": [